ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

 <iframe src="https://player.vimeo.com/video/520878087?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" width="1280" height="720" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen title="Setting up GitHub Actions for CMake-based projects"></iframe>

 # Hints for C\#

+# Dynamic polymorphism

+-   C\# is a OOP language, so it’s better to stick with virtual methods

+-   However, C\# supports [interfaces](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/types/interfaces), so you should definitely try them!

+-   Remember that in C\# there is the convention that interfaces begin with a capital `I`.
+So, instead of using the name `Camera`, use `ICamera`.

 # GitHub Actions